ibm-cloud-docs/vpc/nlb-monitoring-metrics.md

 To collect this information and start working with your monitoring instance using metric query API, follow these steps:

-1. Access the [Monitoring home page](https://cloud.ibm.com/observe/monitoring), and click **Open Dashboard** next to the instance you want to work with.
+1. Access the [Monitoring home page](https://cloud.ibm.com/observe/monitoring){: external}, and click **Open Dashboard** next to the instance you want to work with.
 After the {{site.data.keyword.mon_full_notm}} dashboard displays, select your Account Profile icon on the left sidebar, then select **Settings**.
 Your account settings display.

    ![Settings](images/metrics_settings.png "Settings"){: caption="Figure 5.
 Settings" caption-side="bottom}